 The Police started as a punk band, originally with guitarist Henry Padovani.
 They played more complex styles when Andy Summers

-For a short time they had four members, but they fired Padovani once it became clear that Summers would work out.
+For a short time they had four members, but Padovani left when it became clear that Summers was a better fit.

 Before they hit it big, all three members dyed their hair blond for a Wrigley's Gum commercial in 1978.

-The Police reunited in 2007, opening the Grammy awards with a performance of "Roxanne
+When the Police reunited in 2007, they opened the Grammy awards with a performance of "Roxanne

 " before going on tour.
 Their previous performance was in 2003 when they were inducted into the Rock And Roll Hall Of Fame.